-The study authors note: “In many obesity-related diseases and malignant neoplasms [cancerous tumors], an increased prevalence of pancreatic cancer has been reported in numerous epidemiologic and cohort studies focusing on obese patients.
+The study points out that in many obesity related conditions and cancers, a higher prevalence of pancreatic cancer was reported in many epidemiologic and cohort studies that focused on obese adults.

 Seventy-five percent of the patients, who had a BMI of over 35, ended up dying, as of the time of the last follow-up, compared to 52 percent of the patients who had a BMI of 35 or less.

 The heavier patients had lower estimated survival rates and disease-free rates.
 In the obese patients with a BMI of over 35, 95 percent had recurrence of their pancreatic cancer.

 In the patients with a body mass index of 35 or lower, 61 percent had a recurrence.